 The President and CEO of Gran Tierra Energy, Gary Guidry, also announced a matching program hours after the tragedy, whereby any donation made by employees would be matched dollar for dollar by the Company.
 The total donation raised was over $126,000,000 COP from employees in Colombia, Canada, members of the Board of Directors and the matching contribution from Gran Tierra Energy.

 Computer Classroom Donation to the Colegio Ciudad Nueva Mocoa Institution

 With the funds GTE raised after the Mocoa disaster a donation of a computer classroom was made to the Colegio Ciudad Nueva Mocoa educational institution.

-Located in the direct impact zone of the disaster, Colegio Ciudad Nueva Mocoa was one of the most affected schools.
-The institution lost 32 children and 7 are still reported missing.
-In addition to this tragic situation, 80% of the school population lives in the worst hit neighborhoods.
+Located in the direct impact zone of the disaster, Colegio Ciudad Nueva Mocoa was one of the most affected schools – 80% of the school population lives in the worst hit neighbourhoods.

 After analyzing and discussing the various needs and priorities that the educational institution required after the disaster, it was decided to support the school by providing building and construction material, new kitchen appliances and furniture, office equipment, as well as computers and a printer.

 Through this donation, the Caliyaco Rural Education Centre was able to reintegrate students back to school in a positive way.

 “This donation is very important for the educational community, because it helps to provide better service and at the same time improves the quality of the education that the students receive; we express our thanks for this huge and timely support.”Raul Escobar, Director CER Caliyaco